Recently, I was discussing three ideas that are quite fascinating from a conceptual point of view, but also much more practical than one could expect.

 If you are looking around to find the Digital Role Play solution that suits your needs, we explore some useful criteria in this article (“Digital Role Plays, the Best Way to Develop Conversational Leadership”) to help you select wisely.

-Of course, I would be delighted to continue this conversation with you, just schedule a free call with us.
+Of course, I would be delighted to continue this conversation with you, just schedule a 1-hour discovery call with us.